ajw108/voice_recognition_package/README.md

 	All angles are determined with respect to horizontal formed by looking at the user from the robot's perspective.
 Thus, if the user's arms were straight horizontally (mimicking an axis), the user's left arm would represent the +x direction, the user's right arm would represent the -x direction, and +z and -z are standard up and down.
 The representation shown above means that the angles of the user's left upper arm and forearm are both within regions centered around 0 degrees, and the angles of the user's right upper arm and forearm are both within regions centered around 90 degrees.
 This would correspond to the user making an "L" shape with the right and left arms.

 	All of the pose data, including the values of RJ's joint angles and the angular bounds for the poses, as well as the functions to compare angles and move between poses are all contained within the script poses.py.
 This script is non-executable and is imported into nodes to be able to call those functions.
 Poses.py also uses functions from the script vector_operations.py, which contains mathematical functions to determine angles from vectors.

+	User tracking, as stated above, is done simply by choosing the first user seen by the skeleton tracker.
+The skeleton tracker software handles the movement of users, so the only parameter needed to keep track of the current user is an assigned UserID and the user's starting position.
+From there, before accepting any input, the detector node checks to make sure the input is coming from the current UserID and that this user is not too far away from the starting position, as specified by a tolerance.
+If the user is too far away or the current UserID cannot be found, the program resets all boolenas and restarts the user-choosing process.

+		p1_x = self.user_starting_position.x
+		p1_z = self.user_starting_position.z
+		p2_x = skel.torso.transform.translation.x
+		p2_z = skel.torso.transform.translation.z

+		dx = p2_x - p1_x
+		dz = p2_z - p1_z

+		if not (math.fabs(dx) > 0.25 and math.fabs(dz) > 0.25):

 	The speech recognition comparison is done in a single function, parseSpeech.
 It is simply comparing strings found from the speech recognition data to those found in words.py (a list of strings for the game), and returning any match between them.
 Further information on the speech recognition data can be found in the pocketsphinx documentation section.